tinglesoftware/dependabot-azure-devops/README.md

 ## Kubernetes CronJob

 A Kubernetes CronJobs is a useful resource for running tasks (a.k.a Jobs) on a recurring schedule.
 For more information on them read the [documentation](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
-Using the Docker image, we can create a CronJob and have it run periodically.
-The [environment variables](./docs/docker.md#environment-variables) are supplied in the job template but can be stored in a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) for ease of reuse.
+Using the updater docker image, we can create a CronJob and have it run periodically.
+The [environment variables](./docs/updater.md#environment-variables) are supplied in the job template but can be stored in a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) for ease of reuse.

 Use the [template provided](./cronjob-template.yaml) and replace the parameters in curly braces (e.g. replace `{{azure_organization}}` with the actual value for your organization), then deploy it.
 Be sure to replace the `{{k8s_schedule}}` variable with the desired schedule as per the [Cron format](https://en.wikipedia.org/wiki/Cron).